emanueltewolde/emanueltewolde.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my academic website!
+It is work in progress, especially starting from the section "Working Papers".

 I am a first-year PhD student in the Computer Science Department of Carnegie Mellon University, where I am fortunate enough to be advised by <a href=" http://www.cs.cmu.edu/~conitzer/ " target="_blank"  rel="noopener noreferrer">Vincent Conitzer</a> and to be part of the <a href=" http://www.cs.cmu.edu/~focal/ " target="_blank"  rel="noopener noreferrer">Foundations of Cooperative AI Lab (FOCAL)</a>.